SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-slipstream-tryme.md

 </p>

+Creating a SlipStream \\
-Creating a SlipStream™ an account takes a few seconds.
+ an account takes a few seconds.
 Once logged-in, you have a number of cloud services to choose from, so simply pick the one you fancy, or several, configure your account accordingly and you're good to go.
 We then suggest you start by taking a look at the tutorial [documentation](https://slipstream.sixsq.com/documentation).

-We have put a lot of effort in the documentation, including several tutorials, which will give you great insight into the capabilities of SlipStream™.
+We have put a lot of effort in the documentation, including several tutorials, which will give you great insight into the capabilities of SlipStream \\
+.

 Want to Know More?
 ====